 RADICALISATION: KCSIE define radicalisation as 'the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups'.
 Extremism is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-Our definition includes calls for the death of members of our armed forces, whether in this country or overseas.
+This also includes calling for the death of members of the armed forces.
 There is no single way of identifying someone who is likely to be susceptible to extremism.
 Background factors may contribute to vulnerability which are often combined with other influences and needs on which extremists may prey.
 Staff should use their judgement to identify at risk students and act proportionately which may include the DSL making a referral to the Channel programme.